Pests and diseases can impact heavily on Australia's agricultural and associated industries, the environment, people's health and the economy.

 Biosecurity incident response arrangements

-Where the pest or disease occurs, or is likely to occur in more than one jurisdiction, the Australian Government Department of Agriculture will coordinate the national response from a National Coordination Centre (NCC).
+Where the pest or disease occurs, or is likely to occur in more than one jurisdiction, the Australian Government Department of Agriculture and Water Resources will coordinate the national response from a National Coordination Centre (NCC) in Canberra.

 There are agreed biosecurity incident plans and procedures in place to ensure that the response is managed consistently across Australia.
 These plans and arrangements can be used in all types of biosecurity incidents, regardless of whether the pest or disease affects animals (including aquatic), plants or the environment (including marine).
 The majority of biosecurity incidents that occur in Australia affect plants.